burkh4rt/burkh4rt/README.md

 ### Hi there 👋🏼 I'm Michael.

-After a Ph.D. in applied math at Brown, I worked at Adobe as a machine learning scientist before postdocing at Cambridge.
+After a Ph.D. in applied math at Brown, I worked at Adobe as a machine learning scientist and at the University of Cambridge as a research associate.
 I have broad interests in machine learning, math, & neuroscience.